Frequently Asked Questions

 For some classifications, CDCR accepts the H1B Visa.
 Be aware that obtaining an H1B Visa is a lengthy process and you must have a job offer before pursuing this avenue.
 CDCR does not currently participate as a sponsoring organization in the Exchange Visitor Visa Program (J1 Visa).

-Exception: Existing law provides that in order to be appointed to a Peace Officer position, a person must either be a U. S. citizen or a permanent resident alien who is eligible for and has applied for citizenship at the time of application.
+Exception: Existing law provides that in order to be appointed to a Peace Officer position, a person must either be a U. S. citizen or a person with permanent resident status who is eligible for and has applied for citizenship at the time of application.
 Denial of an application for citizenship shall result in disqualification from or termination of employment.